 Man arrested over death of ice hockey player Adam Johnson bailed by police

-Mr Johnson, 29, died after being hit in the neck by the skate of an opposition player.
+The 29-year-old American died after being hit in the neck by the skate of an opposition player during a match in Sheffield.

 A man arrested on suspicion of manslaughter after the death of ice hockey player Adam Johnson has been released on bail pending further inquiries.